jonsafari/lt1/hw/hw-rnn.md

 In this exercise, we'll create Twitter bots!
 (And unleash on the world a small army of students who know how to make bots :D )

 1. Find and download any coherent text of your choosing of about half a million words or more (ideally, more).
 You can use Project Gutenberg, crawl the web to build a corpus, or what have you.
+(Try to keep it thematically coherent, i.e., same genre, same author, same topic, or something like that.)

 2. Follow the steps in the first part of [this web page](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitterbot-with-python-3-and-the-tweepy-library), specifically the part about "Twitterbot that Tweets from a File".
 The instructions are intended for Linux, should work similarly on a Mac too, we can't really help you if you are on Windows (sorry).
 Pick a relevant name for your bot based on the text, but end the username with "Bot".